The Season of Christmas

 Christmas (in old English, Cristes maesse) commemorates the Incarnation of the Word of God in the birth of Jesus Christ.
 In the Book of Common Prayer, Christmas Day is one of the seven principal feasts.
 It is also called The Nativity of Our Lord Jesus Christ.

-Sunday, December 24, 5 pmChristmas Pageant and Family Communion
+Tuesday, December 24, 5 pmChristmas Pageant and Family Communion

-Sunday, December 24, 10 pmCarols for the Christ Child and Midnight Mass with Incense
+Tuesday, December 24, 10 pmCarols for the Christ Child and Midnight Mass with Incense

-Monday, December 25, 10 amChristmas Day Holy Communion
+Wednesday, December 25, 10 amChristmas Day Holy Communion

 The Christmas season lasts twelve days, through Epiphany on January 6.
 The season includes Christmas (beginning at sundown the evening before), the First Sunday after Christmas Day, or the Holy Name of Our Lord Jesus Christ, and the Second Sunday after Christmas Day.